Bora Bora is more famous but even Bora Bora would struggle to keep up with Huahine in the island beauty contest stakes.

 Perhaps if you're not ready to start a family rather go to Bora Bora.

-There aren't the super-expensive luxury resorts that you'll find on Bora Bora and that makes Huahine a good base for those on a budget and those wanting to visit the Society Islands on their own terms (booking flights, tours and hotels independently).
+There aren't the super-expensive luxury resorts that you'll find on Bora Bora and that makes Huahine a good base for those on a budget and those wanting to visit the Society Islands on their own terms (booking flights (try Kayak), tours and hotels independently).

 For good quality accommodation at reasonable prices try the Fare Ara.